 It is almost always recommended to use spacers in the wheels, when using standard 7mm bearings.
 Long ago, before the use of Lock Nuts (the nuts that have the Nylon Plastic inserts) to hold the wheels on the axles, Jam Nuts were used, but when the spacer was not as wide as the web of the wheel, or the wheel was not machined accurately, the bearings would lock up, the nut had to be tight, and could not be “backed-off”.
 This method, of locking the Axle Nut down, did promote proper bearing alignment and did increase the diameter of the axle from 7mm to approximately 14mm, because everything was locked down, which also saved the problems of bent axles.
 Today we do use Lock Nuts.
 It is still very advisable to lock everything down (especially for FreeStyle, Jam, and Roller Derby Skaters).
 Roll-Line does provide Spacers for Roll-Line Wheels with each pair of Frames or they can be purchased separately.
 Properly locking the Wheels down when using standard bearing types, will also promote longer bearing life.

-The Roll-Line Carbon J Bearings DO NOT have a Shield (to get dinged and bind the Bearing) and is ONLY available for 7mm Axles.
-The Roll-Line Carbon J Bearings are skated on by most of the World level FreeStyle Skaters and Champions.
+The Roll-Line SpeedRace Bearings have 7 balls and a rubber sealant Shield and the SpeedMax have 8 balls and a metal Shield and are ONLY available for 7mm Axles.
+The Roll-Line SpeedRace & SpeedMax Bearings are skated on by most of the World level FreeStyle Skaters and Champions.

 When ordering Sets of Wheels from SkatesUS.com, directly via E-Mail (OrderDesk@SkatesUS.com) or by phone (765) 935-7477, multiple HARDNESSES of the SAME Type and Size Wheels may be mixed.
 In most cases, the GREASE family of Wheels are rarely used in mixed sets, as these types of Skating tend to utilize all of the edges as pivots and still the extreme long roll is desired.
 We are unable to do this with online orders or when at Special Events and Competitions, please contact us directly, and our Dealers may not offer this service.